Dawson-ma/SemiSupervised-Food-Image-Classification/README.md

 # Semi-Supervised Learning - Food Image Classification

-Classifying 11 types of food images utilize semi-supervised learning techniques with a non-pretrained ResNet18 model.
+Classifying 11 types of food images utilizes semi-supervised learning techniques with a non-pretrained ResNet18 model.
 The model has demonstrated a commendable accuracy rate of **79.14%** on the task.

 ## Data Preparation